News

 Florida Stalking Laws and Penalties

-For the victims of stalkers, the experience can be highly disorienting, which is especially true if the perpetrator was once a romantic partner or close friend.
-Moving from what was once a charming relationship to one that is fraught with fear is upsetting.
+For stalking victims, the experience can be traumatizing, particularly if the alleged perpetrator was once a romantic partner or close friend.
+Moving from what was once a safe, comfortable relationship to one that is fraught with fear is understandably frightening.

 What Is Considered to Be Stalking in Florida?